Get to Know the Girl Behind Eat to Beat Anxiety!

 The moment I landed my first job I was so excited to be able to go the grocery store and pick up fresh berries and salmon, things that were just out of the budget growing up.
 I SLOWLY began switching my diet because I will be very honest I had a MAJOR addiction to the junk foods I was so used to eating.
 As much as I knew to eat healthy I was confused on how to break the old habits my body was so used to.

 I did notice the less junk I ate, the better I was feeling, kind of a no-brainer right?
 From family and friends I experienced a lot of opposition, people didn’t understand why I cared so much especially at a time when eating healthy was considered kind of weird.
-At that time there were less health cafes and when I told my counsellor at school I wanted to be a nutritionist she had some judgement behind her voice when she asked me why I didn’t want to become a nurse.
+At that time there were less health cafes and when I told my counsellor at school I wanted to be a nutritionist she had some judgement behind her voice when she gave me the idea to instead become a nurse or a dietician.

 Beyond the fear of judgement from others I knew that healthy eating was something I was passionate about and something I wanted to share with others.

 I began my studies at the Canadian School of Natural Nutrition where the groundwork was laid around nutrition.
 After 2 years I had completed the course but I knew I wanted to learn even more.
 I always had this sense there was still important information I was missing.
 I wasn’t too excited about having people change their diets to lose weight, I have always felt that if you focus on the mental components first losing weight will be a great byproduct of this but should not be the first goal.
 I needed to get clearer about how foods could aid in our emotional health and more comprehensive literature in how it could help dis-ease.